zhaohan-dong/yahoo-datacrawler/README.md

-# Yahoo Finance/Webull Package for Intraday data/Trading
+# Yahoo Finance/Webull Package

 Note: work in progress.

 This repo has two modules:
 - yahoo_finance_data
 - webull_client

+It also includes `finance-dashboard` directory, which is for plotting price data using Plotly.

 `yahoo_finance_data` extends `yfinance` package and make it easier to get multiple-ticker intraday price data.
 It also provides the ability to store data in the parquet format with the following structure.